 - Chromium 150 Mcg

 It’s also worth noting that the multivitamin is free of artificial preservatives, colors, flavors, and sweeteners.
 That means it contains zero cellulose, stearic acid, sodium croscarmellose, magnesium stearate, silica, hypromellose, and glycerin which are typically used in vitamins to help give the pill it’s shape and flavor.
 Instead, this multi uses organic brown rice and vegetable polysaccharide to keep its shape.

 You may be surprised to see that a few common ingredients like Omega 3s, Vitamin K, Boron and Calcium are missing from this multi.
-The Rainbow Light website did not explain why those common ingredients were not included, but the did direct an inquiring customer to their separate Omega 3 supplement.

 It’s also worth mentioning that the multi does not include a few ingredients that active women usually look for on an ingredient label such as Lycopene, Alpha Lipoic Acid, Coenzyme Q10, or Calcium.